 A short distance later, I ran into Dog Bite, who was hiking north.
 He and Plus One had been skipping around a bit, planning to get off trail in a few days to go to a family event.
 Afterwards, they planned to return to the trail up north in Glacier and heading south from there, bringing along Simple, who got off trail with us in Grants.
 (Simple went to hike on the Florida Trail, getting injured in the process, and hadn’t yet gotten back on trail as a result.)
 Plus One, not feeling well, had hiked back to Shadowcliff from their campground.

-Climbing out of the valley, the trail turned south and flattened out a bit, as it started crossing the Big Horn Flats, a large flattish plateau with grasses and wildflowers.
+Climbing out of the valley, the trail turned south and flattened out a bit, as it started crossing the Bighorn Flats, a large flattish plateau with grasses and wildflowers.
 To the southwest, Grand and Shadow Mountain Lakes were visible, though the town of Grand Lake was not.

 The top of the plateau was roughly halfway through today’s hike.
 After about 11 miles and 4,000 feet of elevation gain, I now had another 12 miles and 4,000 feet of elevation drop to get back to Shadowcliff.
 The hike downhill to town would be quicker, I expected, but I was glad I was doing today with a minimal day pack.

 Heading downhill, the trail was marked and flanked by huge rock cairns, visible from quite a distance away.
-Given the size of the cairns and the warning sign, the weather here must get pretty awful at times.
+Given the size of the cairns and the warning sign, the weather here really must get pretty awful at times.

 The south side of the loop, dropping off the plateau, was quite a bit steeper than the climb up, with a few sets of switchbacks to navigate a few steep areas.
 The steepness probably contributed to the more rocky character of the trail, as I dropped into another valley, this one made from Hallet Creek and “North Inlet”.
 While there were still a fair number of dead trees on this side of the mountain, the fire did not seem to have done as much damage.
 There were, though, quite a lot of blowdowns on one stretch of switchbacks, with nearly every level having trees that needed climbing over or ducking under.
-I was quite glad I only had a day pack, rather than a full pack that would have made navigating the trees considerably annoying.
+I was quite glad I only had a day pack, rather than a full pack that would have made navigating the trees very annoying.

 I passed a few campgrounds on the way downhill, with signs warning of a bear encounter two weeks ago that resulted in the bear getting into someone’s food.
-Dog Bite and Plus One camped at one of them, and a bear went after their food as well, leaving bite marks and bear drool in their Ursack, but otherwise not actually getting their food.
+Dog Bite and Plus One camped at one of them last night, and a bear went after their food as well, leaving bite marks and bear drool in their Ursack, but otherwise not actually getting their food.
 (Once I got back to Shadowcliff, Dog Bite showed me the bite marks in his Ursack; I hoped that mine would fare better.)